zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/codec/_index.md

 minutes_to_complete: 10

-who_is_this_for: A guide for software developers to build and run x265 codec on Arm servers and measure performance.
+who_is_this_for: This is an introductory topic for software developers who want to build and run an x265 codec on Arm servers and measure performance.

 learning_objectives:
     - Build x265 codec on Arm server